New & Used Porsche 911: In Depth

 Shopping for a new Porsche 911?

 GET A FREE PRICE QUOTE

 The Porsche 911 is a luxury sports car that’s available as either a coupe or convertible.
 Even though the 911 has retained the same basic shape for 50 years, it has improved its looks and performance through the years.
-The 911 is without a true competitor, but the Chevrolet Corvette, Audi R8, and the Jaguar XK and F-Type make for interesting alternatives.
+The 911 is without a true competitor, but the Audi R8, Chevy Corvette, and the Jaguar F-Type and XK make for interesting alternatives.

 The Porsche 911 is a two-door coupe or convertible luxury sportscar.
 It has maintained its same basic layout for over 50 years, while evolving in virtually every way possible to offer both explosive performance and iconic looks.
 The 911 is without a true competitor, though alternatives range from cars like the Chevrolet Corvette and Audi R8 to the Jaguar XK and new F-Type models.
 It's available between $80,000 and more than $240,000, offering a 911 that will suit just about any taste.